Design and development of a haptic simulator for learning about spasticity

 Oct.
 2023 to Sept.
 2026, 3 years

-Holder of a Master 2 or an engineering degree in Robotics, Mechatronics, Mechanical Engineering with a specialization in automation or in a field related to the design, modeling and development of systems for the medical sector.
-Proficiency in SolidWorks or Catia (or equivalent) is required, as well as instrumentation skills.
-Modeling skills are desirable, and programming in MATLAB or Python will be appreciated.
+Master's degree or engineering degree in Robotics, Mechatronics, Mechanical Engineering with a specialization in automation or in a field related to the design, modeling, and development of medical systems.
+Proficiency in SolidWorks or Catia (or equivalent) is required, as well as skills in instrumentation.
+Modeling skills are desirable, and programming skills in MATLAB or Python are appreciated.

 funded by the ANR HASPA project